iliasbhal/chai-latte/README.md

 the(Human).is.alive // <- won't compile because it doesn't end with a function
 ```

-3. Expressions that share an exact same code path and signature cannot co-exist.
+3. Expressions that share the exact same code path and argument types cannot co-exist.
 Here is an example of 3 expressions to illustrate the issue:
 ```tsx
 // example
 the(Human).can.say('Hi!');